 - Milk: Milk smooths out the cookie dough.

-- Chocolate Chips & Chunks: Use a handful of chocolate chips and pure chocolate chopped into chunks– the pure chocolate chunks melt down since they do not contain any stabilizers (unlike chocolate chips) and create pools of chocolate inside and outside of the cookies.
+- Chocolate Chips & Chunks: Use a handful of chocolate chips and pure chocolate chopped into chunks–the pure chocolate chunks melt down since they do not contain any stabilizers (unlike chocolate chips) and create pools of chocolate inside and outside of the cookies.
 You could even use a combination of your favorite chocolate chips, like we do for triple chocolate chip cookies.
 Just keep the total amount of add-ins to about 1 cup.

-- Sea Salt: While optional, I like to sprinkle each cookie dough ball with a little sea salt before baking.
-The sea salt offsets the sweetness and brings out even more chocolate flavor.
+- Sprinkle of Sea Salt: The sea salt offsets the sweetness and brings out even more chocolate flavor.
 We add a touch to these salty sweet chocolate covered pretzel cookies, too.

 Today’s dark chocolate cookies would be fantastic for making cookie ice cream sandwiches using your favorite ice cream flavor!

 - Chocolate Sugar Cookies (a spin on my favorite Sugar Cookies!)

 Salted Dark Chocolate Cookies

 - Total Time: 3 hours, 30 minutes